-- In light of the expected increases in free cash the Board is reviewing its capital allocation framework and will communicate the results of this review in October 2019.
-This framework will consider share buybacks, increased dividends and re-investment within the investee companies - On 14 June 2019 the Company appointed Lloyd Chamberlain, a significant shareholder in both the Company and Ventus 2 VCT plc, to the Board.
-Lloyd's appointment brings substantial investment management experience to the Board and ensures shareholder representation in the run up to the 2020 continuation vote.
-Lloyd's appointment is to be approved by shareholders at the AGM where, in accordance with corporate governance best practice, he will retire and stand for re-election. - The revised Boards across the Company and Ventus VCT 2 plc hold 1.57million shares, equating to 1.20% and 3.22% of the Company and Ventus 2 VCT plc respectively.
+- In light of the expected increases in free cash the Board is reviewing its capital allocation and will communicate the results of this review in October 2019.
+This framework will consider share buybacks, increased dividends and re-investment within the investee companies - The Company proposes to appoint Jane Tozer MBE OBE to the Board.
+Jane brings a lifetime of relevant experience to the Board in the run up to the 2020 continuation vote.
+She would chair the Audit Committee, become the Senior Independent Director and has held similar non-executive positions in numerous high-profile listed and unlisted companies.
+Jane Tozer's proposed election is to be confirmed by shareholders at the AGM.
+Jane's appointment would complement an already strong and deeply experienced Board. - The revised Boards across Ventus VCT plc and the Company hold 1.57 million shares, equating to 1.20% and 3.22% of Ventus VCT plc and the Company respectively.
 This is in comparison to 0.80% and 0.78% (respectively) understood to be held by the proposed board members in the requisition notice. - The Board has demonstrated that it has the skills required to manage the Company.
-In contrast, of the directors proposed by the Requisitioning Shareholders only one has experience as a director of a UK listed company. - The Board considers it is likely that the board proposed by the Requisitioning Shareholders would seek to self-manage the assets, with some of the proposed directors involved in an executive capacity in the management of the Company's assets.
+In contrast none of the directors proposed by the Requisitioning Shareholders have experience as directors of a UK listed company. - The Board considers it is likely that the board proposed by the Requisitioning Shareholders would seek to self-manage the assets, with some of the proposed directors involved in an executive capacity in the management of the Company's assets.
 In our view this would be a risky path to follow as the proposed team has no track record of working together.
 In addition to the potential for conflicts of interest, the Board has been advised that self-management may not be viable because of significant regulatory hurdles.
 Irrespective of the tests to be passed, the Board considers that there is appreciable value and risk mitigation in employing a third-party insured and fully FCA regulated investment manager with deep resources as opposed to a smaller in-house team. - The Board considers that the Requisitioning Shareholders' proposals would be likely to increase uncertainty and risk for shareholders.
-The lack of continuity of any Board members, uncertainty over the potential replacement of the Investment Manager and the risks associated with self-management could, in the Board's view, lead to the shares trading at greater discounts to NAV and more unpredictability around the 2020 continuation vote.
-This contrasts with the security of a positive track record of the existing Board and Investment Manager.
+The lack of continuity of any Board members, uncertainty over the potential replacement of the Investment Manager and the risks associated with self-management could, in the Board's view, lead to the shares trading at greater discounts to NAV and more unpredictability around the 2020